bitfoundation/bitplatform/docs/bit-server-side/web-api.md

 c.IncludeXmlComments(string.Format(@"{0}\bin\SwaggerDemoApi.XML",
                            System.AppDomain.CurrentDomain.BaseDirectory));
 ```
-We use #DefaultPathProvider.Current.GetCurrentAppPath()# instead of #System.AppDomain.CurrentDomain.BaseDirectory# which works fine on both ASP.NET/ASP.NET Core.
+We've used #DefaultPathProvider.Current.GetCurrentAppPath()# instead of #System.AppDomain.CurrentDomain.BaseDirectory# which works fine on both ASP.NET/ASP.NET Core.
 We also use Path.Combine which works fine on linux servers instead of string.Format and "\" character usage.

 5- We've following code which has no equivalent in the article codes: